What To Look For in a Soldering Iron

-Ideally look for one that stands on its end or comes with a sturdy stand so you can work hands-free.
+Look for a soldering iron that can stand on its end or that comes with a sturdy stand so you can work hands-free.

 Soldering irons come corded or cordless – cordless soldering irons have a butane gas supply and heat up much more quickly.

-Soldering irons need to work at high temperatures – typically from 200-450°C for corded tools and up to 600°C for cordless ones.
-For regulating the temperature the selector or control knob should be easy to access.
-For corded soldering irons look for an inline on-off switch so you don’t need to power it on and off from the mains.
+Soldering irons need to work at high temperatures – typically between 200-450°C for corded tools and up to 600°C for cordless irons.
+For adjustable temperature regulation, the selector or control knob should be easy to access.
+For corded soldering irons look for an inline on-off switch so you don’t need to power them on and off from the mains.

-Tips to look for include a general purpose chisel tip, a wider chisel tip, a fine precision tip, a heat reflector, a hot knife tip and a hot air gun tip.
+Soldering tips to look for include a general-purpose chisel tip, a wider chisel tip, a fine precision tip, a heat reflector, a hot knife tip, and a hot air gun tip.

-The main accessories to look for include a de-soldering pump, a cleaning sponge, a brass cleaning ball, a set of fine tip tweezers, a wire cutter and stripper, and a length of lead-free solder.
+Other soldering accessories include a desoldering pump, a cleaning sponge, a brass cleaning ball, a set of fine-tip tweezers, a wire cutter and stripper, and a length of lead-free solder.

-Some soldering iron kits also feature a pyrography pen and a wide range of extra tips for wood burning.
+Complete kits are often packaged together as soldering stations.
+Some soldering stations also feature a pyrography pen and a wide range of extra iron tips for wood burning.